hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/user.md

 }
 ```

-:::info pre-requisite
+:::info prerequisite
 For the example shown here to work, we need to have

- 1. Two databases named `db1` and `db2` in the orion-server.
+- Two databases named `db1` and `db2` in the Orion server.
 If you have not created these two databases,
 refer to [creates databases using SDK](../../transactions/gosdk/dbtx#1-creation-of-databases) to create `db1` and `db2`.
- 2. Two users named `alice` and `bob`.
+- Two users named `alice` and `bob`.
 If you have not created these users already, refer to [create users using SDK](../../transactions/gosdk/usertx#1-addition-of-users).

 Finally, [Create a connection](../../pre-requisite/gosdk#creating-a-connection-to-the-orion-cluster) and
 [Open a database session](../../pre-requisite/gosdk#opening-a-database-session).